conversejs/converse.js/docs/source/developer_api.rst

 The Converse.js API is broken up into different logical "groupings" (for example ``converse.plugins`` or ``converse.contacts``).

-The one exception, is ``converse.initialize``, which is not a grouping, but a single method.
+There are some exceptions to this, like ``converse.initialize``, which aren't groupings but single methods.

 The groupings logically group methods, such as standardised accessors and mutators::